nps6-uwf/SQL-Queries/README.md

 # SQL-Queries
-Some queries that I use as an analyst.
+Some queries that I created as an analyst.